complex31/AvatarIconModPack/README.md

 **Note**: This repository does not include source images for the above mod.

 ## Requirements
-Python 3
+- Python 3
+- PNG images for the custom icons

 ### For selector GUI
-Tkinter
+- Tkinter
-Pillow
+- Pillow

-PNG images for the custom icons

 ## How to use
 Generate empty source folder